• Skip to primary navigation

 📝 Instructions

-1. When you measure out your flour, make sure you don't just scoop out the flour from the bag or container directly with a measuring cup; instead, use a regular spoon to scoop flour out into a measuring cup, then level off with a knife (this will prevent over-measuring your flour.)
+1. When you measure out your flour, make sure you don't just scoop it out of the bag or container directly with a measuring cup; instead, use a regular spoon to scoop flour into a measuring cup, then level off with a knife (this will prevent over-measuring your flour.)

 2. The brown sugar should be packed when you measure it; you can use the back of a spoon or a knife to pack down.

-3. The combination of sugars is the key in this recipe; the white sugar creates the crispy edges, and the brown sugar gives them their rich caramelly flavor.
+3. The combination of sugars is the key in this recipe; the white sugar creates the crispy edges, and the brown sugar gives the cookies their rich caramelly flavor.

 4. The cornstarch helps soften the flour and gives these cookies a little chewiness.
-So if you love chewy chocolate chip cookies you'll definitely want to include this ingredient.
+So if you love chewy chocolate chip cookies you definitely won't want to leave it out.

-5. Sea salt is preferred for this recipe, but you can also substitute regular table salt.
+5. Sea salt is preferred for this recipe, but you can also substitute slightly less table salt.

 6. Make sure your baking soda is fresh and hasn't expired!